-- Students may request a course extension from the beginning of week 9 through the end of week 14 of the trimester. - If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - Rationale: Requires the student to realistically consider what they need to complete the course in a planned and thoughtful manner. - The extension gives the student six (6) additional business weeks into the subsequent trimester to complete remaining course work.
+- Students may request a course extension from the beginning of week 9 through the end of week 14 of the trimester. - If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - The extension gives the student six (6) additional business weeks into the subsequent trimester to complete remaining course work.
 The break between trimesters can be used to complete course work, but the student is encouraged to take the break off as well and the break is not counted as part of the six (6) business weeks extension. - The extension expires at the end of week 6 of the subsequent trimester, Friday at 11:59 MT